Are you in the Power Struggle stage of your relationship? Take the quiz

 There are a number of factors to consider when choosing a couples therapist.
 It is important to find a therapist who is trained in couples therapy and has experience working with the specific issues that the couple is facing.
 It is also important to find a therapist who is a good fit for the couple, in terms of personality and style.

-Once you've chosen a therapist, you'll need to schedule an initial consultation.
-This is typically a meeting (on average 60 minutes) where the therapist will ask you and your partner about your relationship and what you hope to achieve in therapy.
+Once you've chosen a therapist, you'll need to schedule the first session.
+This is typically a meeting (for an Imago session this would be 90 minutes)where the therapist will ask you and your partner about your relationship in detail and what you hope to achieve in therapy.

 If you would like to book your initial session of Imago Relationship Therapy with me, book a free consultation call with me.